burakyavuz96/React-axios-Iwillnotgive-6.Week/README.md

-React ta axios kullanarak " https://jsonplaceholder.typicode.com/users " adresinden name ve username bilgisini çekip onları listeleme çalışması

-Sonuç:
+## Using axios in React, trying to extract name and username information from " https://jsonplaceholder.typicode.com/users " and listing them

 ![6 h ödev](https://user-images.githubusercontent.com/114886117/201976120-d994031e-de20-41c2-8602-ce50f769e2be.JPG)